Suggested Start: Hopewell Furnace National Historic Site Visitor's Center

 Allow: 7 hours to tour; two days to explore

-Recreation: French Creek State Park, Welkenweir, Warwick County Park, Crow's Nest Preserve, and Riverfront Park Trailhead
+Heritage & Recreation: French Creek State Park, Coventry Woods Preserve, Welkinweir, Warwick County Park, Morlatton Village, and Crow's Nest Preserve

-Heritage Stops to Shop & Eat: Elverson, Morgantown, Coventryville, Historic Pottstown, and Birdsboro
+Historic Villages to Shop & Eat: Elverson, Douglassville, Coventryville, Birdsboro, and St. Peter's Village

 Both literally and figuratively the ironmasters of this region supported their emerging nation by forging freedom.
-Early Ironmasters resented British laws that required them to ship pig iron to England and then buy back the finished product.
+Early ironmasters resented British laws that required them to ship pig iron to England and then buy back the finished product.
 When war came to North America in 1775, the iron industry forged freedom by supplying munitions to Washington's beleaguered army.
-The Forging Freedom tour explores this theme beginning at Hopewell Furnace, which provided war materials for the American Revolution and the Civil War, and experienced every social and political event of the 19th century.
-Joanna Furnace, Pine Forge and Poole Forge supplied the needs of a growing nation by producing iron products utilizing Pennsylvania's magnificent natural resources.
-Pottsgrove Manor, a 1750's ironmaster mansion, exemplifies the wealth accumulated by entrepreneurs involved with the early Pennsylvania iron industry.
+The Forging Freedom Tour explores this theme beginning at Hopewell Furnace, which provided war materials for the American Revolution and the Civil War, and experienced every social and political event of the 19th century.
+It tours neighboring furnaces, critical to the war effort and growth of the new country.

 1000's of acres of land are available for swimming, hiking, fishing and more at French Creek State Park and the beautiful grounds of the 197 acre Welkinweir estate, a conservation trust with an arboretum, gardens and the historic mansion house.
 Warwick County Park offers an additional 538 acres of recreational opportunities, including the .83 mile Iron Heritage Loop Trail guiding visitors through the annual cycle of charcoal making.
 The park is a trailhead for the 140 mile Horse-Shoe Trail.
 River Front Park is home to the headquarters of the Schuylkill River National Heritage Area and one of the main Schuylkill River trailheads.